confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 INSERT INTO s1 (a, b, c) VALUES ('k3', 6, 9);
 ```

 Execute a push query.
-Recall what `formula` does.
-When given two integers, it multiples the together, then adds the value of the parameter `ksql.functions.formula.base.value`, which is set to `5` in your Docker Compose file:
+The `formula` function multiplies two integers and adds the value of the parameter `ksql.functions.formula.base.value`, which is set to `5` in your Docker Compose file:

 ```sql
 SELECT a, formula(b, c) AS result FROM s1 EMIT CHANGES;
 ```

-You should see:
+Your output should resemble:

 ```
 +--------------------------------------------------------------+--------------------------------------------------------------+